 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 If your home is anything like mine, there’s typically a flurry of activities, paperwork, schedules and household tasks that you’re juggling.
 Creating a household command center to serve as the home base for managing it all has been a lifesaver for me.
 Everyone’s command center will look different, based on the space you have available in your home, how you use the space, and the specific needs of your family.

 My current command center is a bit unconventional, since it actually consists of three separate areas in my kitchen.
-I introduced you to my built-in desk area this summer during the Summer Shred Paper Declutter Challenge.
+I introduced you to my built-in desk area during the Paper Declutter Challenge.